Customizing Tenant Configuration & Management

 }

-β No need to use
+No need to touch

-and your class will be auto-wired as a replacement.
+services.yaml— just use#[AsAlias(...)]and your class will be auto-wired as a replacement.

-π‘ Example: Config from ENV or Secrets Managerβ
+Example: Config from ENV or Secrets Manager

 use Hakam\MultiTenancyBundle\Config\TenantConnectionConfigDTO;

-use Hakam\MultiTenancyBundle\Config\TenantConfigProviderInterface;
+use Hakam\MultiTenancyBundle\Port\TenantConfigProviderInterface;

 use Hakam\MultiTenancyBundle\Enum\DriverTypeEnum;